 With them was Fanny Ebbert, Nez Perce wife of George Ebbert.

-If you are a local, you may look at those last names and realize each of them has a street or area named after them.ย Pause for a minute and see if that hits a nerve!
+If you are a local, you may look at those last names and realize each of them has a street or area named after them.
+Pause for a minute and see if that hits a nerve!

-was cold and lonesome [Dec 18, 1840].
+“Oh, but it was cold and lonesome [Dec 18, 1840].
 Mr. Meek hurried and built a bark house and

 had a nice fire and made it nice and warm, but I couldn’t help it, I was lonesome and